 If you've been to San Diego, then you've likely seen the red train cars zipping about downtown and surrounding areas.
 While the name of the San Diego Trolley may remind you of a children's toy, the actual train, itself, is an essential part of the city's public transportation system and has been for decades.
 It can be a helpful means of transportation during your next vacation if you can grasp the ins and outs.

-What is the San Diego Trolley?
+About the San Diego Trolley

-The light rail system began operations with the first (Blue) line running from downtown south to the International Border.
-The east (Orange) line began in 1986, extending to El Cajon in 1989, the Bayside in 1990, and Santee in 1995.
-The Blue line extended to Mission Valley in 1997, and in 2005, the line extended all the way to Grossmont Center and renamed the Green line.
+The San Diego Trolley is a light-rail public transportation system serving greater San Diego.
+It began operations with the first line—the Blue Line—running from downtown south to the International Border.
+The east line—Orange—was added in 1986, extending to El Cajon in 1989, the Bayside in 1990, and Santee in 1995.
+The Blue line extended to Mission Valley in 1997, and in 2005, the line extended all the way to Grossmont Center, which is now the Green Line.

-One-way adult fare is $2.50, there is no round-trip fare.
-Instead, single day trip fares are $5 for unlimited rides.
-There are no gates or turnstiles to board the trolleys, but transit police do patrol for random fare inspection, so make sure you have valid tickets or you will be thrown off at the next stop.
+The San Diego Trolley is self-serve, meaning you buy your tickets from kiosks that are located at stations.
+A one-way adult fare is $2.50.
+There is no round-trip fare, but you can purchase a day pass for $6 and ride unlimited rides for 24 hours.
+There are no gates or turnstiles to board the trolleys, but transit police do patrol for random fare inspection, so make sure you have valid tickets or you could be thrown off at the next stop.

-Yes, it is wheelchair accessible.
-The older cars have wheelchair lifts.
-The newer cars, primarily on the Green Line, have ground level ramps.
+The San Diego Trolley is, indeed, wheelchair accessible.
+The older cars have wheelchair lifts while newer cars, primarily on the Green Line, have ground level ramps.